anthony2025/react-mxmaps/README.md

 ## Prerequisites
 <div id='prerequisites'/>

+Node 8.x must be installed globally for the parser script to run.
+For both the script and the website to work properly an environment variable ```REACT_APP_GAPI_KEY``` must be provided with a valid Google Maps API key.
+It took a few thousand requests to parse the ~250 addresses, and a free account limits you to 1000 requests a day.
+You can either enable billing or run it in batches...

 This project currently uses [create-react-app], this gives us absolute import paths, environment variables, and an already optimized webpack config.

 - `$ yarn install` installs all the necessary dependencies.
-- `$ yarn parse` runs a node script to geocode our dataset.
 - `$ yarn start` will run the app in a development server.
-- `$ yarn test` will run our tests in Jest while in watch mode.
+- `$ yarn parse` runs the node script to geocode our dataset.

 ## License
 <div id='license'/>